 From Lambeau Field to Jet Air

-The free Green Bay Metro gameday bus service is brought to fans this week by Miller and is available before and after the game until 1:30 a.m., with extended service to several areas of Green Bay.
+The free Green Bay Metro gameday bus service is brought to fans this week by Miller and is available from 3:30 p.m. - 6:30 p.m. before the game, and until 12:30 a.m. after the game, with extended service to several areas of Green Bay.
 Fans visiting prior to gameday also are encouraged to use the free G-Line bus route, which runs each half hour between Lambeau Field and downtown Green Bay.
-Further details and gameday route information is available at greenbaymetro.org/en-us/packers/default.aspx.
+Further details and gameday route information is available at http://greenbaywi.gov/metrotransit/routes-and-schedules-2/game-day-routes/.

 Police officers are stationed at each entrance gate to ensure your safety while visiting Lambeau Field.
 You and your belongings may be searched upon entry into the stadium.
 If you elect not to consent to being searched, you will be denied entry.
 Please be aware that carry-in policies may be modified from game to game as security levels change, and items permitted into the stadium may be determined at the discretion of each officer.
 Firearms and other weapons, knives, switchblades, bags, backpacks, coolers, strollers, umbrellas, duffel bags, large purses, fanny packs, obstructive banners and signs are all strictly prohibited, as are food & beverages, noisemakers of any kind, selfie sticks, video cameras and still photo cameras with lenses over 12 inches.
 As a general rule, please leave all unnecessary items at home.